 1. Visit Lanzarote’s Mountains of Fire – Timanfaya National Park

-About as close as you can get to experiencing landing on Mars.
+This place is about as close as you can get to experiencing landing on Mars.
 The spectacular multi-coloured rocky landscape of Timanfaya National Park – largely unchanged since the volcano’s last eruption in the 1800s – resembles coloured sand art on a gigantic scale.
 It’s extremely popular so you may end up queueing in your cars to get in, but it’s well worth the wait.
 A coach will transport you around the park (included in the entry fee as you can’t just wander freely for environmental reasons), or you can take a tour on a camel (!) or in an electric Renault Twizy Quadricycle – so a varied range of options there.
 Marvel at the underground heat bubbling just a few metres below the surface – dry brush catches fire straight away and little geysers are produced from pouring water into a bore hole.
 Lunch is just as exciting, eat at El Diablo restaurant and watch your Canarian meal being cooked on geothermal heat over a giant hole!
 The restaurant is a 360-degree panoramic glass affair – the perfect way to fuel up on this other-worldly day out.

 4. Seek out the sun in Playa Blanca, Lanzarote